Krimik/sap-rpt-1-oss/README.md

 - The repo is structured under `playground/backend` and `playground/frontend`.
 Edit React components or FastAPI routes there as needed.
 - Keep personal filesystem paths out of documentation and configuration.
 Use project-relative paths (e.g., `./example_datasets`) when sharing setup steps.

-Happy experimenting!
-Send feedback or open issues on GitHub if you run into problems.